 In electrical impedance spectroscopy, the varying electrical properties of human tissue are used to categorise cellular structures and thereby detect malignancies.

-SciBase Electronic Impedance Spectroscopy (EIS), is a patented technology developed at the Karolinska Institute in Stockholm, Sweden.
+SciBase Electronic Impedance Spectroscopy is a patented technology developed at the Karolinska Institute in Stockholm, Sweden.

-EIS analysis provides unique information that complements the physicians' visual examinations, particularly in cases of cutaneous lesions with unclear clinical signs of melanoma.
+Electrical impedance spectroscopy analysis complements the physicians' visual examinations, particularly in cases of cutaneous lesions with unclear clinical signs of melanoma.
 Benefits include:

 See the DermNet NZ bookstore.